Azrilardian05/Azrilardian05/README.md

 Very enthusiastic in website development.
 Has a strong desire to become a high quality front end developer.
 Flexible with new technology and adapt quickly.
 Have good individual and team work skills.

--   🌱 I’m currently learning Shopify
+-   🌱 I’m currently learning advance Next Js
 -   👯 I’m looking to collaborate with other Front End Developer
 -   🥅 2025 Goals: Become a better front end developer
 -   😄 Pronouns: indonesia / english